-Most of our sound and moving image holdings are described online.
+Most of our sound and moving image holdings are described through our Archives Collection Search database.
 To limit search results to this material, use "Sound recording" or "Moving images" as the "General material designation" filter.

 There is also a card catalogue for sound recordings in the Reference Room which may include some recordings that are not yet in the online database as well as hardcopy guides to both sound and moving image records.